minghsu0107/License-Manager/README.md

 # License Manager (windows)

-This license manager implements an authorization mechanism for a projector controller application so that an unser can access the application only when using a specific pc.
-The user must enter an authenticated license every time when accessing the application.
+This license manager implements an authorization mechanism for a projector controller application so that an user can only access the application when using a specific pc.
+The user must enter a valid license every time in order to access the application.

 ## Process ##